solidusio/solidus_starter_frontend/docs/development.md

 Default username and password for admin are: `admin@example.com` and `test123`.

+You can run `bin/guard` to sync changes from the templates directory to the sandbox.
+Please see the Guardfile for the configuration.

 ## Solidus Compare tool
 `solidus_compare` is a tool that we created to keep track of the changes made to [solidus_frontend](https://github.com/solidusio/solidus/tree/master/frontend),